Incense In The Wind

 Masala incense made in India for Green Tree Candle, a Dutch company based in Rotterdam who deal in typical hippy items - scented candles, gemstones, tarot cards, beads, and incense.
 There are a number of Indian companies who make incense for other companies to brand as their own.
 The incense is usually decently and professionally, though not lusciously, made; as is the case here.
 This is sold in the UK, 15g for £2.50, by ScentedAndMore, who are an aroma focused shop, and in various mystic or New Age shops around the world, such as Mystical Moon Store in America, NewAgeWinkel in the Netherlands, and WickedCrystals in Oz.

-A thin to medium charcoal masala paste has been hand rolled around a thin bamboo stick with the tip dyed pink, then rolled in wood powder and dipped or coated in a perfume.
+A thin to medium charcoal masala paste has been hand rolled around a thin bamboo stick with the tip dyed pink, then rolled in a melnoorva wood powder which has been dipped or coated in a perfume.
 The volatile notes of the perfume are prominent on the stick.
 It's a mildly floral scent, backed by alcohol fumes.
 It burns quite quickly.
 It's not an expensive incense, but considering what can be bought for the same or a lower price, it's not value for money either.
 There isn't a huge scent on the burn, nor does it inform the room as widely and deeply as a quality masala would.
 But the scent is pleasant, and is noticeable if a little vague.
 It is clear that it is using the perfume to carry most of the scent - there is a ghost of cologne in the air, with little of substance behind that, and most lovers of proper job masala wouldn't find much here to interest them.

 On the whole a quite pleasant budget masala which doesn't offer value for money, nor an impressive scent, but has nothing disagreeable about it.